 Learning from natural experiments

 Experiments usually involve a controlled environment where we can limit the number of variables.
-In a traditional experiment, we hold everything constant except the thing we want to study.
+In a traditional experiment using the scientific method, we hold everything constant except the thing we want to study.
 But even in a laboratory it’s impossible to change just one thing.
 And the real world is less amenable to control.
 That’s why we need to learn from natural experiments.

 In an experiment, some subjects (or specimens) serve as the control group for which conditions remain constant.
 Others receive one or another of the treatments the experimenter is studying.
 For example, some patients receive a drug while others get a placebo—a sugar pill or an injection of saline solution, say.
 That way they all believe they’re getting the treatment, but some are and some aren’t.